-- Students are required to register online for the in person group orientations held at the main BC campus and at the Delano Center campus.
-Online registration is through Inside BC, our online portal system. - Large group on campus orientations and high school site group orientations are held during late Fall and early Spring semesters.
-Online orientations are available at all times .
+• Students are required to register online for the in person group orientations held at the main BC campus and at the Delano Center campus.
+Online registration is through Inside BC, our online portal system.

+Large- group on-campus orientations and high school site group orientations are held during late Fall and early Spring semesters.
+Online orientations are available at all times.

+Extended Orientations and Bridges:

-Post Orientations (Question: Does this belong here or in the follow up services section?)
-Bakersfield College offers specific student groups additional orientations depending upon their major and/or interest.
-These additional orientations are held throughout the summer, Week Zero (two weeks before the fall semester begins) and early in the fall and spring semesters.
-These orientations include the following:
+Bakersfield College offers extended orientation services to specific student groups in collaboration with special funding.
+These orientations are held throughout the summer, Week Zero (two weeks before the fall semester begins) and early in the fall and spring semesters to ensure students have the necessary information for their specific needs such as club activities, major or interests.
+These extended orientations include:

-- Orientations for college athletes - Orientations for Science, Technology, Engineering and Mathematics (STEM) majors - Orientations for Student Government Association officers - Orientations for Pre-Registered Nursing majors - Orientations for Communication Studies majors - Orientations for Financial Aid recipients - Orientations for Economic Opportunity Programs and Services (EOP&S) students
+- First generation students

+- Athletes

+- Summer bridge for remedial students

+- Science, Technology, Engineering and Mathematics (STEM) majors

+- Student Government Association officers

+- Allied-health majors

+- Communication Studies majors

+- Financial Aid recipients

+- Economic Opportunity Programs and Services (EOP&S) students

-- International Students Orientation
+- International Students

-- Hybrid math lab orientations
+- Hybrid math lab

-- Student Success lab orientations
+- Student Success lab

-- CalWORKS Orientation
+- CalWORKS

-- Career and Technical Education majors orientations
+- Career and Technical Education majors

-Parent Orientation
+- Parent Orientation